-Niels and Penny Verburg started making Luddite Shiraz while Niels was still the winemaker at Beaumont in Bot River.
-Twenty years later, Luddite Farm, above the town of Bot River is one of the icon wine producers of the entire Overberg.
+Niels and Penny Verburg started Luddite Wines while Niels was still the winemaker at Beaumont in Bot River.
+Twenty years later Luddite, above the town of Bot River, is one of the icon wine producers of the entire Overberg region.

 As the name Luddite suggests, the Verburgs favour a lo-fi approach to farming and winemaking.
 They seek to produce wines of character, interest, texture and uniqueness.
 Penny looks after the vineyards, and Niels is in charge in the cellar.
 Their daughter Alice has recently joined her father in the winery.

 The Saboteur range started with the red blend from the 2009 vintage and is mostly made from bought-in fruit.
 The white is a blend of Chenin Blanc, Viognier and Sauvignon Blanc.
 Niels ferments the Sauvignon portion in barrel and the other components on their skins.
 Sauvignon Bland is listed as Fumé Blanc on the label as Niels can’t quite bring himself to put Sauvignon Blanc on the label.